kazurayam/VisualInspectionTutorial/docs/index.md

 These methods are used by the [`inspectus`](https://github.com/kazurayam/inspectus) library in order to implement what I call **Visual Inspection** --- comparing 2 sets of Material to find differences.
 These methods encapsulate the complicated processing details; so I would not cover them here in this tutorial for the materialstore library.

-## Taking screenshots of a website and compile a report as HTML
+## 9th example: Taking screenshots of a website and compile a report as HTML

 We will read the code of [`my.sample.T09SeleniumShootingsTest`](https://github.com/kazurayam/materialstore-tutorial/blob/develop/src/test/java/my/sample/T09SeleniumShootingsTest.java).